128technology/docs/docs/intro_installation_bootable_media.md

 #### 128T System via Serial Console

 Use this option when running on hardware with no video chipset.
 It uses `/dev/ttyS0` as the serial console for interacting with the installer.

-The expected Serial console default size is 80x25.
-If the terminal being used to connect to the console is less than row (80) X column (25), the display may appear that the user is unable to select the entries, or the display does not repaint correctly.
 For serial console issues please refer to [Serial Console Troubleshooting](#serial-console-troubleshooting).

 #### 128T System with VGA Console